great-northern-diver/loon/website/md/learn_display_graph.md

-Now, to push a graph in `gs` to the graph widget `g` you can either mouse select a graph on the graphswitch widget, or do it programmatically as follows
+Now, to push a graph in `gs` to the graph widget `g` you can either mouse select a graph on the graphswitch widget or set it programmatically as follows